HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 # adjust the deployment prefix "dx-" and the namespace "dxns" to match your environment
 kubectl exec -it -n dxns dx-remote-search-0 -c remote-search -- /bin/bash
 # Inside the container execute the ConfigEngine task
-# make sure that your deployment prefix (dx in this sample, e.g. dx-core) is adjusted to your environment
+# make sure that your deployment prefix (dx in this sample, e.g., dx-core) is adjusted to your environment
 # Ensure to use the right credentials for DWasPassword
 /opt/HCL/AppServer/profiles/prs_profile/ConfigEngine/./ConfigEngine.sh configure-remote-search-server-for-remote-search -DWasPassword=[WAS ADMIN PASSWORD] -Dportal.host.name="dx-core" -Dportal.port.number="10042" -Dportal.cert.alias="portaldockeralias" -Dremote.search.host.name="localhost"
 ```